johnMinelli/johnMinelli/README.md

 ### Hi there 👋
 I'm Giovanni Minelli, welcome to my GitHub page!

 I'm a software developer with a passion for coding and exploring new technologies.
-I recently graduated with a master's degree in Artificial Intelligence at the University of Bologna, with a specific focus on Machine Vision and Reinforcement Learning.
+I recently graduated with a master's degree in Artificial Intelligence from the University of Bologna, specializing in Machine Vision and Reinforcement Learning.

-My interest in AI research extends to the study of multijoint embedding space, perception and vision applied to robotics.
-I find the field fascinating, also for their connections with neuroscience and I'm looking forward to explore and contribute to its development.
+My interest in AI research extends to the study of multi-joint embedding spaces, perception, and vision applied to robotics.
+I find this field fascinating, particularly its connections with neuroscience, and I'm eager to explore and contribute to its development.

-I also try to keep up with research by participating in ML reading groups and contributing to opensource communities such as [RL communities](https://farama.org/).
+I strive to stay updated with research by participating in ML reading groups and contributing to open-source communities such as [RL community](https://farama.org/).
-You can find my works here or on [johnminelli.it](https://johnminelli.it) in a tidier format.
+You can find my works here or on [johnminelli.it](https://johnminelli.it) presented in a more organized format.

 <!-- [![johnMinelli's github stats](https://github-readme-stats.vercel.app/api?username=johnMinelli&count_private=true)](https://github.com/anuraghazra/github-readme-stats) -->

 ## Get to know me better:
-I've always been told to learn different things because you never know when they might come in handy, so I've gained some experience in many topics and I think this is very helpful in being more flexible in life and in the tech world.
+I've always been encouraged to learn diverse subjects because you never know when that knowledge might prove useful.
+As a result, I've gained experience across many topics, which I believe has made me more adaptable in life and the tech world.
-Over the years I experienced the field of mechanical industry with CNC machines 2.5/3 axes, electrical hobby including components soldering, and play around with Arduino/Adafruit/Raspberry (check out my repositories on IoT, those are part of my thesis for which I collaborated with an Eclipse foundation development team (y)).
-I found myself very interested in 3D modeling with even basic experiments in Unity3D.
-Crypto/blockchain follower (just the technology behind it) since early 2016 and supporter of decentralized opensource solutions.
+Over the years, I've worked in the mechanical industry with 2.5/3-axis CNC machines and explored electrical hobbies, including component soldering.
+I've also tinkered with Arduino, Adafruit, and Raspberry Pi (check out my IoT repositories, which were part of my thesis project where I collaborated with an Eclipse Foundation development team).
+I've developed a keen interest in 3D modeling, even experimenting with Unity3D.
+Additionally, I've been following crypto/blockchain technology (not for investment purposes) since early 2016 and support decentralized, open-source solutions.

 I really like the hardware and the architectural side of a computer but being the code development more accessible and straightforward for a kid I embraced this world where elegance and order reigns (...okay, we all try at our best 🙂).\
 Just to name a few languages (of the many I've experimented with) I really enjoy writing mobile apps in **Kotlin** but today I'm fully deep into Machine Learning and AI integrations in **Python** (Keras, TF, Pytorch, Numpy, Scikit-Learn, OpenCV, ...).